-Sex and Male Circumcision Benefits every woman needs to know about ale circumcision is a simple surgical procedure that removes the foreskin - a sleeve of skin covering the tip of the penis.
+Sex and Male Circumcision

+What every woman needs to know

+ale circumcision is a simple surgical procedure that removes the foreskin - a sleeve of skin covering the tip of the penis.
 Women are at much lower risk of disease if their male partner is circumcised.

-By encouraging circumcision in lovers, brothers, friends or their own male offspring, women can help protect themselves, other women, and men Parents have the legal right to authorize circumcision for their young son.
+By encouraging circumcision in lovers, brothers, friends or their own male offspring, women can help protect themselves, other women, and men.
+In western countries a mother has the legal right to authorize circumcision for her young son.
 Although infancy is the ideal time for a circumcision, many adult men and teens can be encouraged to seek circumcision for medical, health, sexual, cultural, religious, cosmetic or personal reasons.